bmarv/collaborative-online-music/README.md

 ```bash
 npm run dev
 ```
 After the program is build, make sure to know the ip-address of the host system, which now runs the program.
-The ip-address can be found for every installed network-interface for example with the following command, make sure to use the ipv4 command of the interface that you are using:
+The ip-address can be found for every installed network-interface for example with the following command (make sure to use the ipv4 command of the interface that you are using):
 ```bash
 ifconfig
 ```
-Now the hosted program is reachable with the following base-endpoint:
+Now the hosted program is reachable on the entrypoint:
 `https://<ipv4-address>:3000/`

 ### Host